richmahn/en_tn/exo/front/intro.md

 #### What was the law of Moses to the people of Israel? ####

 The law of Moses was a set of instructions for the people of Israel.
 These instructions told them what Yahweh required them to do as his people.
 In the law, God told the people how they should live so that they honor him.
 He also instructed them about their need to offer animal sacrifices.
-God required these sacrafices so that he could forgive their sins and continue living among them.
+God required these sacrifices so that he could forgive their sins and continue living among them.
 The law also described the duties of the priests.
 It also gave instructions for building the tabernacle.

 #### What did it mean that Israel was to be a "kingdom of priests and a holy nation?" ####